 - Water damage from a plumbing, heating, or air conditioning system.
 Pays for sudden and accidental water damage.
 Most policies don't provide coverage for continuous and repeated water damage.

 If you have assets to protect and want more liability coverage than a homeowners policy provides, you can buy a separate umbrella policy.
 Make sure the agent or company fully explains the coverage because policies are different from company to company.

 Rates and coverage vary from company to company, so it's a good idea to shop around.
 The following tips can help you find the best deal for your money:

 - Decide before shopping which coverages and coverage amounts you need.

-- Choose your deductible wisely.
+- Consider higher deductibles.
 Your deductible is the amount you must pay before the insurance company will pay.
-Higher deductibles will lower your premium, but remember that you’ll have to pay more out of your own pocket if you have a claim.
+Higher deductibles will lower your premium, but remember that you'll have to pay more out of your own pocket if you have a claim.

 - When getting a price quote or applying for insurance, answer questions truthfully.
 Wrong information could cause you to get an incorrect price quote or could lead to a denial or cancellation of coverage.

 - Consider factors other than price, including a company's financial rating, complaint index, and license status.
 The financial rating indicates a company's financial strength and stability, and the complaint index is an indication of its customer service record.
 Buy only from licensed companies and agents.
 It is against the law to sell insurance without a license in Texas.
 Learn more about a company, including its licenses status, complaint history, and financial rating from an independent rating organization by calling TDI's Consumer Help Line at 1-800-252-3439 or by visiting the website.

 After you buy a policy, review it to ensure that everything is correct.
 Review the following items listed on the declarations page:

 - Policy period.
 This is the date the policy is in effect.
 Your mortgage company or lienholder will use this date to ensure that you have insurance on your property.